ponda614/Fifa_Players_Predictions/README.md

 * Does consistant ball dribbling maked better tacklers?
 * Are left-foot players more productive that than right-foot one?
 * Do teams that can afford talented international players win more championships than those that do not?

+## Communication Protocols

+We are communicating through slack and zoom.

+## Machine Learning Model

+It has been recommended to use Random Forest smapling as model and we may also use other models to help us answer our questions.
+To support the model choosen we will Python, Scikit-Learn, and Imbalanced-learn.

+##  Database

+The Database we will use PostgreSQL, Amazon Web Services (AWS), and Psycopg2